My original inspiration for spending time in Mexico this year was Oaxaca.

 The best time of day to take photos is in the early morning, around sunrise, and in the late afternoon, just before sunset.

 Monte Albán is an outstanding example of a pre-Columbian ceremonial centre in the middle zone of present-day Mexico, which was subjected to influences from the north – first from Teotihuacan, later the Aztecs – and from the south, the Maya.

 With its pelota court, magnificent temples, tombs and bas-reliefs with hieroglyphic inscriptions, Monte Albán bears unique testimony to the successive civilizations occupying the region during the pre-Classic and Classic periods.

-A short bus ride from downtown Oaxaca, at a cost of just $4 roundtrip, Monte Albán is a must-see complex of ruins built atop a mountain that was artificially leveled.
+A short bus ride from downtown Oaxaca, at the cost of just $4 roundtrip, Monte Albán is a must-see complex of ruins built atop a mountain that was artificially leveled.

-Myself and another traveler, Sergio, paid a total of $25 for a two hour tour from one of the private guides hanging out at the entrance.
+Another traveler, Sergio, and I paid a total of $25 for a two-hour tour from one of the private guides hanging out at the entrance.

 6. Sample the Moles

-Oaxaca is known for food, and specifically its moles, those rich, thick and spicy sauces smothering chicken, pork, and other meats in Mexican dishes.
+Oaxaca is known for food, specifically its moles, those rich, thick, and spicy sauces smothering chicken, pork, and other meats in Mexican dishes.

 I knew I was going to go crazy for mole once I arrived in Mexico, and the ones I tried in Oaxaca were by far the best of the best (OK, the one in Puebla was awesome too).